A New High School YA Romance With a Black Female Lead

 Final Thoughts

-If you’re looking for a new YA romance with a Black female lead, I really hope you check out “What Happens After You Confess Your Feelings to Someone?”
+If you’re looking for a new teen romance with a Black female lead, don’t wait another second to check out “What Happens After You Confess Your Feelings to Someone?”
 Not only will you get to experience all the highs and lows of an intense high school crush.
 But you’ll also get to experience this high school love triangle from the perspective of a Haitian-American teenager.

 ~ Ashley C.

 P.S.
-If you would like to sample my story-writing style, feel free to click here to read some short stories that are currently available.
+If you would like to sample more of my story-writing style, feel free to click here to read some stories that are currently available.